Skills based hiring for a more inclusive workforce

 4. Incorporate structured interviews

-Structured interviews evaluate a candidate's skills objectively by asking standardized questions and evaluating them.
-Behavioral questions such as "Tell me about a time when you used problem-solving skills to overcome a challenge" enable candidates to exhibit relevant capabilities.
+Structured interviews evaluate candidates more objectively by using standardized questions and consistent scoring.
+Behavioral questions like "Tell me about a time you used problem-solving skills to overcome a challenge" give candidates the chance to demonstrate what they can do.

 5. Partner with skills-based training platforms